 Creation is the business I am employed in.
 Although I run the gamut of tools to turn imagination into reality, the creative power of my mind is the driving force behind my work.
 Whether it be my own ideas, creations inspired by others, designs of my peers, or a collaborative production, my love of the creative process is what fuels my passion for imaginative work.
-As I began my career path, I tried to percieve my work through a three word mantra: Design, Energy, Motion.
+As I began my career path, I tried to perceive my work through a three word mantra: Design, Energy, Motion.

 Design: The structuring of elements into a cohesive design is a crucial part of our existence.
 Design brings order from chaos, definition from ambiguity, peace from turmoil.